 Johnson’s image fits the “larger-than-life” personality of Maui, but the character just didn’t work for me.
 I actually think his voice is a little too thin for the part.
 There are also some coconut pirates (What?), a giant crab who actually makes an unfunny reference to Sebastian from “The Little Mermaid”, and of course, He-He the mindless chicken – the stock character and the only thing that will keep kids from being completely bored.

 “Moana” pales in comparison to this year’s top animated films: “Trolls” modernized the genre – and is just flat-out FUN.
 “Kubo and the Two Strings” and “The Little Prince” are filled with authentic characters, drama and emotion.
 And Disney’s own “Zootopia” is packed with creativity and has both an edge and a point of view.
 “Moana” has NONE of that.
-It’s the year’s biggest cash-grab: a “paint-by-numbers” film designed to target families over the holidays, make billions in merchandise, and plant the seed for a Broadway show in 2-3 years.
+It’s the year’s biggest cash-grab: a “paint-by-numbers” film designed to target families over the holidays, make millions in merchandise, and plant the seed for a Broadway show in 2-3 years.

 To borrow another line from the soundtrack, you should stay, “AWAY!
 AWAY!”
 On The Official LCJ Report Card, “Moana” gets a D.